Coexisting Kagome and Heavy Fermion Flat Bands in YbCr$_6$Ge$_6$: Abstract

 \section{Abstract}

-\textbf{ Flat bands, emergent in strongly correlated electron systems, stand at the frontier of condensed matter physics, \red{providing} fertile ground for unconventional quantum phases.
-Recent observations of dispersionless bands at the Fermi level in kagome lattice open the possibility of \red{unifying the disjoint} paradigms of topology and correlation-driven heavy fermion liquids.
-Here, we report the unprecedented coexistence of these mechanisms in the layered kagome metal YbCr$_6$Ge$_6$.
-At high temperatures, an intrinsic kagome flat band—arising from the frustrated hopping on the kagome lattice—dominates the Fermi level.
-Upon cooling, localized Yb 4$f$-states \red{hybridize} with the \red{topological} kagome flat bands, transforming this state into the Kondo resonance states that are nearly dispersionless across the entire Brillouin zone. \red{Crystalline symmetry forbids hybridization along specific high-symmetry lines, which stabilizes Dirac crossings of heavy-fermion character.
-Topological analysis of the resulting gaps reveals both trivial and nontrivial $\mathbb{Z}_2$ invariants, establishing the emergence of a Dirac–Kondo semimetal phase.
-Taken together, these results identify YbCr$_6$Ge$_6$ as a prototype of a topological heavy-fermion system and a platform where geometric frustration, strong correlations, and topology converge, with broad implications for correlated quantum matter.}}
+\textbf{ Flat bands, electronic states with nearly dispersionless energy-momentum structure, provide fertile ground for unconventional quantum phases.
+Recent observations of flat bands at the Fermi level in kagome metals open the possibility of unifying topology and correlation-driven heavy-fermion physics.
+Here we show that topology and heavy-fermion correlations coexist in the layered kagome metal YbCr$_6$Ge$_6$.
+At high temperatures, an intrinsic kagome flat band—arising from frustrated hopping on the kagome lattice—dominates the Fermi level.
+Upon cooling, localized Yb 4$f$-states hybridize with the topological kagome flat bands, transforming this state into momentum-independent Kondo resonance states across the entire Brillouin zone. \ykcc{ Topological analysis of the hybridization gaps reveals filling-tunable weak and strong topological Kondo-insulating regimes, and identifies a topological Dirac--Kondo semimetal.
+Taken together, these results identify YbCr$_6$Ge$_6$ as a prototype of a topological heavy-fermion system and a platform where geometric frustration, strong correlations, and topology converge, with broad implications for correlated quantum matter.} }